ryan-mcclue/musings/notes.md

 READ THROUGH MMOZEIKO HANDMADE NETWORK POSTS

 # Raytracer (we are updating 'base' project code files as we go. also collection of documentation files for each project and machine-specific information)
+Data hiding hides what the CPU is doing, which is what we care about

 How can software better serve humanity? e.g. bloatware causes slowness for aus post workers

 choose data structures around solving problem